marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Client-Server Back-End Implementation &#x1F537;

+* Computer has to display the gameplay to the user by rendering the whole map and every player in it

 * **Client–Server Model Method**

   * Model instantaneously calculating/sending game results
   * Client sessions run synchronously with aimbot server with user input data
   * Run aimbot purely on game server
   * Run server mirrors client gameplay and continuously validates each game state

 * **Modifying Game Rules World Method**

   * Aimbot targets servers with no rule enforcement or data integrity
   * **Synchronize all client data with information about all of the other clients**
     * Reveals where all the players in the game are via X,Y,Z coordinates